TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 This addon is compatible with COMMAND AND CONQUER GENERALS: ZERO HOUR.

-It causes no mismatch between player installation in Network and Online.
+No mismatch between player installation in Network and Online.

 Best visual quality is served in 1920 x 1080 window resolution.

-This pack combines well with the Control Bar HD Remastered Pack for upscaled controlbar textures.
+This pack combines well with the Control Bar HD Remastered Pack for upscaled icon textures.
 See: http://gentool.net/download/controlbar

 -----------------------------------------------------------------------------------------------